Premier League fixtures 2020/2021 on TV | Full channel schedule, kick-off times and free-to-air games

 Premier League fixtures have been confirmed for 2020/21 and we've got all the details including how to watch every match live on TV in the UK.

-The Magpies won’t have believed their luck when Eric Dier was deemed to have handled the ball, and Callum Wilson made no mistake from the spot.
+Merseyside duo Liverpool and Everton are tied at the top of the fledgling Premier League table but both have a chance to open up a gap this weekend.

-Liverpool and Arsenal go head to head this evening to wrap up the gameweek, with both sides hoping to a show a level of defensive solidarity that appears to have deserted a number of teams across the league so far in 2020/21.
+The Reds travel to face Aston Villa on Sunday after Everton’s Saturday afternoon showdown with Brighton at Goodison Park.

-The wacky result mean you’ll almost certainly be looking to our Fantasy Premier League tips ahead of GW4, and we’ll bring you all the updates you needs going into next weekend once this week is etched into the history books.
+The wacky results from recent weeks mean you’ll almost certainly be looking to our Fantasy Premier League tips ahead of GW4, and we’ll bring you all the updates you needs going into the weekend.

 Every Premier League fixture in September will be shown live with broadcasters Sky Sports, BT Sport, Amazon Prime Video and BBC to share the spoils.